qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Straight, curve and stream digitizing
 -------------------------------------

-To view both the Digitize with Curve and the Stream Digitizing tools requires that the Advanced Digitizing Toolbar is enabled.

 The |digitizeWithCurve| :sup:`Digitize with Curve` tool allows you to draw curves in layers with geometries that support curves.
-Digitizing a curve requires to provide three points along the curve (start, point along the arc, end) which defines it.
+Digitizing a curve requires to provide three points along the curve (start, point along the arc, end) which define it.

 The |streamingDigitize| :sup:`Stream Digitizing` tool allows you to activate and deactivate stream digitizing which allows to create features in freehand mode.

-The streaming tolerance affects the spacing between each created vertex, currently the only supported unit is in pixels (px)
+The streaming tolerance affects the spacing between consecutive vertices.
+Currently, the only supported unit is pixels (``px``).

 .. index::
    single: Digitizing tools; Move feature